When is this notice used?

 - records of all imported explosives for two years after the date of import

-- copies of all import notices for security risk substances for five years after the date of import.
+- copies of all import notices for security sensitive ammonium nitrate for five years after the date of import.

-The licence holder must provide a material safety data sheet (MSDS) for all explosives and security risk substances detailed in the notice.
+The licence holder must provide a material safety data sheet (MSDS) for all explosives and security sensitive ammonium nitrate detailed in the notice.

-The department’s Chief Dangerous Goods Officer may require a certificate of analysis (signed by the licence holder) for any security risk substances.
+The department’s Chief Dangerous Goods Officer may require a certificate of analysis (signed by the licence holder) for any security sensitive ammonium nitrate.

 Refer to r.19 of the Dangerous Goods Safety (Security Risk Substances) Regulations 2007.

 The completed and signed notice and certificate (if required) can be mailed to